-2.5.
+2.6.
 Hollenbeck parameters

 The grid of environment features of Hollenbeck was approximated from the Google EarthTM image in Figure 1.
-Hollenbeck is about 39.4 km2 [56, 71].
+Hollenbeck is about 39.4 km2 [50, 64].
 In our implementation, one Hollenbeck city block corresponds to approximately six grid elements.
 The interaction radius between agents is 3 units, or roughly half a city block.
 The approximated road density and region grids are show in Figure 3.
 The boundaries of the Hollenbeck region were approximated using points from the geographic features visible from Google EarthTM.
 These boundaries were used to construct the region grid.
-To approximate the road density, the Weighted H1 Maximum Penalized Likelihood Estimation method was used [66].
-Although the area of Hollenbeck does not have large invalid regions of agent movement, alternative cities could have regions where human mobility is not expected to occur, such as in lakes, mountains, and oceans.
-Other methods for density estimation, such as kernel density estimation or other Maximum Penalized Likelihood Estimation (MPLE) methods, could also be used to construct the road density [64, 18, 43, 24].
+To approximate the road density of Hollenbeck we used a Weighted H1 Maximum Penalized Likelihood Estimation method with a road map as the initial data [59].
 To extend the approximated road density to the same sized grid as the region grid, the average value of the density over Hollenbeck was computed and used for the extended regions.
 The number of agents in each gang reflects historical information obtained from the LAPD.